Silverlined/Silverlined/README.md

 I work on a wide variety of projects, most of them related to university at the moment.

 :books: As a self taught developer, I love open source lectures, hardware, and software.
-Life long learning is a must and open source definitely deserves a lot more credit.
+Life long learning is a must and open source definitely deserves a lot of credit.

 <!--Living in time of fundamental change, I'd rather be a participant than just a spectator.-->